 Hitchcock offers great coastal breezes and abundant housing opportunities.
-Residents have access to some of the nations best medical facilities, travel and entertainment options.
+Residents have access to some of the nation’s best medical facilities, travel destinations and entertainment options.

 History of Hitchcock

-The area was settled around 1846.
+The area which is now the City of Hitchcock was settled around 1846.
 On May 31, 1848, Jonas Butler acquired a league of land on Highland Bayou and built a house, part of which still stood in the 1940's.
 Butler was followed by a group of French settlers, who established homes on the bayou.
-The community was originally known as Highland for its location on the bayou’S high banks.
+The community was originally known as Highland for its location on the bayou’s high banks.
 Travelers used the bayou to reach Galveston until the 1870's, when the Gulf, Colorado and Santa Fe Railway built through the settlement.

 The town was renamed around 1873, when Emily Hitchcock, widow of Galveston civic leader Lent AM.
 Hitchcock, offered a 450-foot-wide tract from Cow Gully east to the section house for a town site if the railroad would name the community for her husband.

 During the postwar boom, Hitchcock developed a Chamber of Commerce, sewers, improved roads, natural gas service, a phone system, and multiple churches.
-In 1948 Hitchcock was made an Independent school district.
+In 1948 Hitchcock was made an Independent School District.
 The community benefited from proximity to petrochemical industry centers at Texas City, Chocolate Bayou, and Freeport.
-Hitchcock’s population jumped to 1,105 after 1954 and increased steadily after 1960, when the town incorporated.
+Hitchcock’s population jumped to 1,105 after 1954 and increased after 1960, when the town incorporated.
 In 1968 Hitchcock’s population reached a high of 6,954, served by thirty-six businesses.